Measuring Student Behavioral Engagement using Histogram of Actions: Experiments

 \subsection{Implementation Details}

 In our implementation, we trained the PoseConv3D model on NTU-60 dataset \cite{shahroudy2016ntu} using upper body joints for left and right arms, left and right eyes and ears, as well as the nose.
 After that, we performed fine-tuning for the model weights to train it on student actions by freezing the first two layers of the model's backbone.
-The fine-tuning process involves 140 epochs with a batch size of 16 and a learning rate of 0.0025.
+The fine-tuning process involves 140 epochs with a batch size of 8 and a learning rate of 0.0025.

-\subsection{Experimental results}
+\subsection{Experimental Results}

-The proposed approach for actions recognition is evaluated by dividing the student actions dataset into training and test sets with a ratio of 3 to 1 for each action.

-The top 1 and mean accuracy are $83.63\%$ and $81.96\%$, respectively.
-The top 1 and mean accuracy is not very high due to the overlap among many actions.
-There are subtle differences between different action categories, such as writing and supporting head, where there is a variant in the writing class in which students put their hand on their face during writing.
+The proposed approach for action recognition is evaluated by dividing the student action dataset into training and test sets with a ratio of 3 to 1 for each action.
+The top 1 and mean accuracy of our action recognition model are $86.32\%$ and $85.48\%$, respectively.
+The top 1 and mean accuracy are not very high due to the overlap among many actions.
+There are subtle differences between different action categories, such as writing and supporting head, where there is a variant in the writing class in which students put their hands on their faces during writing.